tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 2) As for additional metrics, we could measure the memory per node/path.
 3) We can implement a set of cheap experiments:
   - replace global allocator with never-freeing allocator
+    * What will we learn from this experiment?
+Are you thinking you want to separate how much of the time spent in cleanup is time spent with refcount check-and-decrement, vs. how much is simply freeing the allocations?

+    Many of the more complex tests and benchmarks will `forget` the maps.
+And it does result in instant "cleanup".
+However if we implement a NodeBlock approach, we get both centralized refcounts and big contiguous allocations, so it will cut both costs.
   - replace `Arc` with `Asc`
+    * `Asc` is probably worth a test.
+I did a prototype last year based on [triomphe](https://crates.io/crates/triomphe), and it actually got slower in spite of losing the weak counts, likely because of some of the pointer metadata not being available without the unstable APIs.

+    My main hesitation here was just that I felt like addressing all the issues holistically is going to ultimately be less work and lead to a simpler and better-factored system.
+For example the `ODRc` is an `&dyn` ptr, but I think there are probably only 8 or 16 different node types we actually need to support, so I think we can probably find 3 or 4 bits out of the 64 to use as a tag.
+What we definitely don't want to do is a double-indirection (i.e. `&TaggedNodeRef`), so moving away from `&dyn` should happen at the same time as moving to a different smart-pointer type.
   - track allocated memory and created nodes, see the distribution
+    * Right.
+I'm imagining different `NodeBlock` formats will exist for different purposes.
+We could even support native `NodeBlock` formats for some data file formats (not JSON because it doesn't contain lengths and offsets, but maybe [beve](https://github.com/beve-org/beve))
   - record profiling information during benchmarks and see differences
+    * 100% agreed.
+The `counters` feature provides a bit of that.
+It's pretty ad-hoc and gets dusted off for each experiment when we want to run it.
+But I'm definitely open to creating more tools and a better framework for the tools we want.
 4) instead of having refcounting, we could have a GC of some sort.
+  * Yes.
+This is an option we shouldn't discount.